rohit-ambre/superduperdb-website/pitch.md

 ![center w:500](images/mozart_reml.svg)

-From the internet, from books, from user feeback ...
+From the internet, from books, from user feedback ...
-Current tooling cannot deal with this type of AI.

 ---